How Many Throwers Per Flight or How Many Judges to Hire

 When determining the registration fees, I exclude all overhead so that the registration fee pays part or all of the costs generated by throwers attending the event (t-shirts, lunch, refreshments, …) .

-However, the AD also has a responsibility to the festival to control costs, which in turn makes it desirable for the festival to host an athletic event.
+However, the AD also has a responsibility to the festival to control costs, which in turn makes it a desirable proposition to host an athletic event.

 In other words cost does factor into the equation of number of throwers in a flight as that impacts the number of judges needed.